hindu-comm/mail_stream_advaita-l/2013/03/mithyaa_anirvachanii/137__shrImallalitAlAlitaH.md

 it aGYAta and in cases paroxa.

-The anirvachanIyatva or mithyAtva of world means sattvena = pAramArthikatvena ​​asattvena = alIkatvena cha nirvachanAbhAvaH.
+The anirvachanIyatva or mithyAtva of world means sattvena = pAramArthikatvena asattvena = alIkatvena cha nirvachanAbhAvaH.
 We try to prove the world as pAramArthika or alIka, but fail; so we call it mithyA.
 This is a pAribhAShika word only.